 Every year as summer approaches, levels of ozone – the invisible pollutant – tend to rise.
-In fact, ozone is becoming such a serious pollutant in China that the high levels during summer can make it more dangerous than PM2.5 at times.
-Based on data analyzed by Smart Air, Beijing’s ozone levels are near peak in June–and nearly double the World Health Organization limit.
+In fact, ground level ozone is becoming such a serious pollutant in China that the health effects of high levels of ozone can make it more dangerous than PM2.5 at times.
+Based on data analyzed by Smart Air, Beijing’s ozone levels are near peak in July–and nearly double the World Health Organization limit.

 Beijing Ozone Levels

-Shanghai’s ozone data shows a similar pattern, with ozone peaking at 150% of the limit.
+Shanghai’s ozone data shows a similar pattern, with ozone peaking during the summer months.
+The highest ozone levels for Shanghai reach 150% of the limit.

 Shanghai’s ozone also peaks in summer at 150% the limit, analysis shows